Chocolate Chip Zucchini Cookies

 Jump to Recipe

-6 Zucchini Cookies with chocolate chips
+6 Zucchini Cookies with oatmeal and chocolate chips on parchment paper

 Zucchini Cookies: Ingredients & Substitutions

-overhead view of the ingredients in this Zucchini Cookies recipe
+overhead view of the ingredients in this Zucchini Cookies recipe like oatmeal, zucchini, sugar, flour, butter and chocolate chips

 • All-purpose flour.
 Use gluten-free all-purpose baking flour to make this recipe gluten-free.